 I have always found items made with resin intriguing.
-I love the floating effect that resin creates and the fact that you can “float” just about anything in it.
+I love the floating effect that resin creates for mixed-media jewelry and more, and the fact that you can “float” just about anything in it.

 Enter Heidi Boyd.